sbatson5/react-component-generator/README.md

 ## Specifying class components

-By default, `react-component-generator` adds function components, as that seems to be the recommended pattern going forward.
+By default, `rcg-cli` adds function components, as that seems to be the recommended pattern going forward.
 However, it can generate class components by using the `--class` flag.